-UC Merced's two-year housing residency requirement was waived for fall 2020 class, this means that first year students in fall 2020 who will be second year for fall 2021, are exempted from living on campus.
-These students can apply for living on campus fall 2021, but not required.
+UC Merced's two-year housing residency requirement was waived for fall 2020 class.
+First-year students in fall 2020 who will be second year for fall 2021 are exempted from living on campus.
+These students can apply to live on campus in fall 2021, but ait is not required.
 No action is needed for these students.

 Step 1: Complete the Housing Preference/Housing Application form in the Housing Portal.
 The application includes a residency exemption section.
 If a student is denied a residency exemption, the student will not be behind in the housing process.

 Be sure to attach supporting documents.
 The exemption request will not be reviewed without supporting documents based on the criteria below.
 Examples of supporting documents include:

 - A birth certificate showing the relationship of a student to parent/guardian

 - A driver’s license/school mail/bank statement of a student showing the student resides at the address listed

 - A driver’s license/utility bill/bank statement showing the parent/guardian resides at the address listed